tonethar/IGME-230-GDD-2017-Fall/exercises/1B-Fixing-Banjo.md

 ![Compressed code listing](images/banjo-code-listing-server-compressed.jpg)

-**C) If we look in the Inspector again, under the Network tab, we can actually see that the Banjo server is utilizing an HTTP header (X-Mod-Pagespeed) to let the web browser know "Hey, I'm using the PageSpeed module!"**
+**C) If we look in the Inspector again, under the Network tab, we can actually see that the Banjo server is utilizing an HTTP header (*X-Mod-Pagespeed*) to let the web browser know "Hey, I'm using the PageSpeed module!"**

 ![HTTP Headers](images/banjo-modpagespeed-headers.jpg)

-**In this instance, the browser doesn't seem to be doing anything about it that we know of.
-But because HTTP headers are human readable, it's easy for us as web developers to see why our CSS and JS is getting compressed.**
+***In this instance, the browser doesn't seem to be doing anything about it that we know of.
+But because HTTP headers are human readable, it's easy for us as web developers to see why our CSS and JS is getting compressed.
+Move on to the next part to turn off the PageSpeed module!***

 ## II. .htaccess files to the rescue!